Samsung/tizen-docs/docs/platform/release-notes/tizen-6-0-m2.md

 - Web engine
   - Feature support
     - Support for OffscreenCanvas has been added: OffscreenCanvas enables canvas rendering apart from the main thread.
-  - Feature change/fix
-    - Strict MIME type for module scripts: Loading module script from the local file feature has been removed.
+  - Strict MIME type for module scripts
+    - Loading module script from the local file feature has been removed.
-    - App control URL bug fix: appcontrol:// scheme now able to launch application from encoded URL.
 - Web runtime
-  - Device API has been added for wrt-service.
+  - Device API for wrt-service has been added.
-  - Web server and web server has been added as a wrt-service built-in module.
+  - Web server has been added as a wrt-service built-in module.
   - WRT.js API management policy has been added.
-    - API has been changed from generic js to type script.
+    - API has been changed from generic js to TypeScript.
     - API compatibility checker has been added.

 #### Fixes